 What is EICR?

 EICR is the inspection and testing of electrical installations – by that we mean the wiring to items such as light fittings and plug sockets.
-All being well a satisfactory report is issued and ensures your business is compliant with regulations.
+All being well a satisfactory condition certificate is issued and ensures your business is compliant with regulations.

 It’s sometimes referred to as fixed wire testing, hard wire testing, electrical testing or periodic inspection and testing.